al-c95/MyLibrary/docs/concept_design.md

 ### R6
 The application must provide a tagging functionality.
 That is, items stored in the database can be associated to one or more tags, which can then be used to assist in searching and filtering for items.
+- Tags can be added when creating a new item.
+- Tags can be added to an existing item.
+- Tags can be removed from an existing item.

 ### R7
 The application must allow the data to be stored locally.